percyfal/ratatosk/doc/source/dev/configuration.rst

         parent_task: ratatosk.lib.align.BwaSampe

-Note also that `InputBamFile` has been changed to depend on `ratatosk.lib.tools.samtools.SamToBam` (default value is `ratatosk.lib.files.external.BamFile`).
+Note also that ``InputBamFile`` has been changed to depend on ``ratatosk.lib.tools.samtools.SamToBam`` (default value is ``ratatosk.lib.files.external.BamFile``).

 Resolving dependencies
 ----------------------

+The previous examples have assumed that tasks have one parent task.
+However, many applications depend on more than one input (Figure 1).

 .. figure:: ../../grf/dupmetrics_to_printreads.png
    :alt: dupmetrics_to_printreads